susantamoh84/Algorithms-I/UnionFind/QuickFind.md

       For example, if one of the connected components is {1,2,6,9}, then the find() method should return 9 for each of the four elements in the connected components.
+  - **Successor with delete**
+      Given a set of n integers S={0,1,...,n−1} and a sequence of requests of the following form:
+        - Remove xx from SS
+        - Find the successor of x: the smallest y in S such that y≥x. design a data type so that all operations (except construction) take logarithmic time or better in the worst case.

 # Web Explanation and more Problems